OwenFeik/mdwiki/README.md

     by requiring an alphabetic character immediately after the `#`.
 Thus a space is required for headings.
 Currently the following tags have an effect:
     * `#dm` causes the element to be encrypted, requiring a password to decrypt.

-## TODO

-* Hide pages with relevant tags from nav tree.